i-pi/i-pi/README.md

 of the wrapper is followed by monitoring the log file with the `tail` Linux command.

 Optionally, you can make a copy of the directory with the example somewhere else if you want to keep the i-PI directory clean.
-For example
+For example, after you have sourced  the `env.sh` file you can,

 ```bash
 cd demos/para-h2-tutorial/tutorial-1/